AutoViML/AutoViz/README.md

 - [License](#license)
 - [Additional Tips before you start](#tips)
 - [Disclaimer](#disclaimer)

+## Latest
+The latest updates about `autoviz` library can be found in <a href="https://github.com/AutoViML/AutoViz/blob/master/updates.md">Updates page</a>.

 ## Motivation
 The motivation to create AutoViz stems from the need for a more efficient, user-friendly, and automated approach to data visualization.
 Visualizing data is a crucial step in the data analysis process, as it helps users understand patterns, trends, and relationships in the data.
 However, creating insightful visualizations can be time-consuming and require specialized knowledge of various plotting libraries and techniques.